Created by Ronnie Bradley, Library Information Specialist

 Conducting an effective search is important to finding relevant articles and resources on your topic of interest.
-This video tutorial will give you tips on how to broaden your search, helping you to find new keywords for your topic and more relevant results.
+This video tutorial will give you tips on how to broaden your search and help you to find new keywords for your topic and more relevant results.

 To do this, put both terms in the first box, separated by the word ‘or’.
 In some databases you may need to put parentheses around the search terms.
 You can be prepared to use any database if you remember to use the parentheses when using the ‘or’ Boolean function.